vtereshkov/umka-lang/doc/lang.md

 ### String literals

-A string literal is a sequence of UTF-8 characters enclosed in double quotes.
-Characters can be specified "as is" or by an escape sequence.
+A string literal is a sequence of UTF-8 characters.

+A single-line string literal is enclosed in double quotes `""`.
+A character can be specified "as is" or by an escape sequence.
+A new line character can only be specified by the escape sequence `"\n"`.

+A multi-line string literal is enclosed in back quotes `` ` ` ``.
+Any character is treated "as is", escape sequences and carriage return characters are ignored.

 Syntax:

 ```
+stringLiteral     = singleLineLiteral | multiLineLiteral.
-stringLiteral = """ {char | escSeq} """.
+singleLineLiteral = """ {char | escSeq} """.
+multiLineLiteral  = "`" {char} "`".
 ```

 Examples:

 ```
-"A long string"
+"A single-line string"
 "Hello, World\n"
 ""
+`A
+multi-
+line
+    string`
 ```

 ### Operators and punctuation